SandroNizharadze/Jobsight/README.md

-# Jobsy - Job Listing Platform
+# Jobsight - Job Listing Platform

-Jobsy is a comprehensive job listing platform built with Django.
+Jobsight is a comprehensive job listing platform built with Django.

 ## Environment Variables and Security